The Easy 8-Step Checklist for PPC Audits

 PPC Audit Step #6: Review Keyword Match Type Settings

-A well-run AdWords account typically includes keywords set to a variety of match types.
+A well-run Google Ads account typically includes keywords set to a variety of match types.
 Each serves a unique purpose, for example broad match is great for keyword research, while exact helps to ensure you’re only connecting with the most highly-qualified searchers.

 One of the most common (and dangerous) account faux-pas is running all keywords on the same match type.
 We see this most commonly with broad match (since it is Google’s default).
 Although these broad-match keywords yield plenty of traffic, many of their impressions are from people searching terms that are loosely related to the business, resulting in disastrous click-through and conversion rates and poor Quality Scores.
 Although broad match is usually the culprit for this problem, using all phrase or exact match can be just as damaging, as they may limit volume considerably.